Forecasting

 • Unit-based planning: this is suitable for when you plan based on the forecasted unit demand, then use your open to buy amount to drive down costs from your suppliers and set target retail prices.

-• Trend-based brands with lots of SKUs (such as fashion brands)
+• Seasonal or trend-based retailers with lots of SKUs (such as fashion brands)

 With OTB planning, buying budgets for future items can be based on historical data of how well products in similar categories have sold.
 This allows accurate predictions to be made for new categories, so merchants can make informed buying decisions.